Nexmo/station/_documentation/concepts/guides/signing-messages.md

 * The parameters - all the parameters in a request sorted in alphabetic order
 * A timestamp - a UNIX timestamp at UTC + 0 to protect against replay attacks
-* Your `SECURITY_SECRET` - the key supplied by Nexmo that you use to sign or validate requests
+* Your `SIGNATURE_SECRET` - the key supplied by Nexmo that you use to sign or validate requests

 The signature has a leading `&`.
-All parameters in the hash input, apart from your `SECURITY_SECRET` are separated by `&`.
+All parameters in the hash input, apart from your `SIGNATURE_SECRET` are separated by `&`.

 [HMAC-SHA1/256/512 ](https://en.wikipedia.org/wiki/SHA-2) is also supported.
 Contact support@nexmo.com for more information.

 > Note: Using signatures is an *optional* improvement on using the standard `api_secret`.
-You use the `SECURITY_SECRET` instead of your api_secret in a signed request.
+You use the `SIGNATURE_SECRET` instead of your api_secret in a signed request.

 The following example shows a signed request to the SMS API: